Alexander Sharychenkov

-Alexander Sharychenkov (born October 3, 1991) is a Russian professional ice hockey goaltender who currently plays for HC CSKA Moscow of the Kontinental Hockey League (KHL).
+Alexander Sharychenkov (born October 3, 1991) is a Russian professional ice hockey goaltender who is currently playing with Torpedo-Gorky NN of the Supreme Hockey League (VHL) on loan from Torpedo Nizhny Novgorod of the Kontinental Hockey League (KHL).

 Playing career

 Sharychenkov made his debut with Dynamo Moscow during the 2012–13 season.

 After a successful 2019–20 season, with Neftkhimik Nizhnekamsk, Sharychenkov left out of contract and agreed to a two-year contract with contending club, CSKA Moscow on 1 May 2020.

 Having played the 2020–21 season with CSKA notching 18 wins through 36 regular season games, on 1 June 2021, Sharychenkov was traded by CSKA Moscow to Salavat Yulaev Ufa in exchange for financial compensation.

 After a lone season with Salavat, Sharychenkov opted to return as a free agent to newly crowned champions and previous club, CSKA Moscow, in agreeing to a two-year contract on 5 May 2022.

+In October 2024, Sharychenkov signed a two-way deal with Torpedo Nizhny Novgorod of the KHL.